Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Anampses chrysocephalus Randall 1958 chrysos, gold; cephalus, head, referring to “brilliant” orange head of terminal-phase males

-Anampses cuvier Quoy & Gaimard 1824 in honor of French naturalist and zoologist Georges Cuvier (1769-1832), who proposed the genus and coined its name (but made available by Quoy & Gaimard) [presumably a noun in apposition, without the patronymic “i”]
+Anampses cuvier Quoy & Gaimard 1824 in honor of French naturalist and zoologist Georges Cuvier (1769-1832), who proposed the genus and coined its name (but made available by Quoy & Gaimard) [presumably a noun in apposition, without the genitive “i”]

 Anampses elegans Ogilby 1889 fine, select or elegant, allusion not explained but almost certainly referring to striking coloration of males, with a yellowish-orange mid-lateral stripe separating brownish color above and bluish color below, yellow spot on gill cover, yellow tail, and dark stripes through eyes